Posted by Roberta Grimes • July 26, 2025 • 9 Comments

 And you’ll fall asleep counting your blessings!

-Irving Berlin (1888-1989), from “Count Your Blessings Instead of Sheep” (1954)
+– Irving Berlin (1888-1989), from “Count Your Blessings Instead of Sheep” (1954)

 My dear ones, I am traveling this week, so I have much less time to devote to blogging than is normally the case.
 I had thought that, therefore, Thomas and I might talk about our long adventure together as a spirit guide and his charge, which is a tale that some of you have asked us to tell.
 And actually, I think it’s an enjoyable story.
 It’s also a story that we can tell quickly and easily, and without the need to pull in links.
 But, no. Thomas finds the notion of telling our story pretty boring, so he thinks it will bore you, too; and besides, he takes very seriously our charge from the Lord Jesus that we should be at all times teaching you and helping you to grow spiritually.
 Even these detours that we have lately been taking into talking about scientific matters, the design and functioning of the greater reality, and so on, are meant to assist and further your personal spiritual growth.
-So, Thomas decided that, no, what he wanted us to talk about this week was the crucial spiritual function, and great personal strength and growth that comes of ever better learning to feel and express GRATITUDE.
+So, Thomas decided that what he wanted us to talk about this week was the crucial spiritual function, and the great personal strength and growth that comes of ever better learning to feel and express GRATITUDE.

 FORGIVENESS